davetron5000/naildrivin5.com/_posts/2024-01-24-web-components-in-earnest.md

 `data-ratio` element, and sets its `textContent` to the ratio.
 It then locates elements with attributes `data-enhanced`, `data-minimal`, and `data-insufficient`, and shows or hides them based on the ratio.

-Here's a demo that doesn't require JavaScript.
+Here's a demo that doesn't require additional JavaScript beyond what's implementing the elements.
 Since the element gets its values from any named form that has `text-color` and
 `background-color`, it can be paired with `<g-color-swatch>` elements and just work.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="result" data-slug-hash="XWGaqmo" data-user="davetron5000" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">